5mehulhelp5/daffodil/libs/design/src/atoms/form/form-field/README.md

-# Form Field Component
+# Form field
+Form field a wrapping component for form control elements.

+## Overview
-`daff-form-field` is a wrapping component for form control elements.
-It is used to style certain controls that would otherwise be impossible to style with normal css and organize error messages alongside their associated form controls.
+It's used to style certain controls that would otherwise be impossible to style with normal css and organize error messages alongside their associated form controls.

 ## Usage